Glen Casada: Barack Obama lawsuit

-Other Actions
+Other actions

 In April 2011, Casada tried to repeal a workplace non-discrimination bill for sexual orientation and gender identity in Nashville.
 In an interview, he explained he was trying to "create a uniform environment across the state, similar to what the interstate commerce clause does for our country."
-The bill was supported by David Fowler's socially conservative Family Action Council of Tennessee, and the Log Cabin Republicans were opposed to it.
+The bill was supported by David Fowler's socially conservative Family Action Council of Tennessee, and opposed by the Log Cabin Republicans.

 In November 2015, Casada said he wanted to stop admitting Syrian refugees in Tennessee.
 He also wanted to return those who were already in the state to the U.S. Immigration and Customs Enforcement.

 In October 2016, Casada ran for re-election against Democratic candidate Courtenay Rogers.
 Casada won the election by more than 17,000 votes (a ratio of nearly 3 to 1).
 In February 2017, he was selected as the Republican Majority leader.

 Casada voted for Ted Cruz in the Republican primary of the 2016 presidential election, and he voted for Donald Trump in the general election.
 On March 4, 2017, Casada was one of the main speakers at a rally in Legislative Plaza in Downtown Nashville to celebrate the policies of President Trump.

-2019 Capitol Hill Scandals
+2019 scandals

-Racial and Sexual text messages
+Cade Cothren

 In May 2019, several scandals broke out in the speaker's office from investigations that were conducted by WTVF, a local television station.
 First, it was uncovered that Casada's Chief of Staff, Cade Cothren, had possibly attempted to frame Justin Jones, a local civil rights activist, for violating a restraining order.
 This claim was later found to be false by a special prosecutor appointed to the case.

 The text messages acquired showed Casada received one racially charged and several sexually explicit text messages from Cothren.
 One of the messages included Cothren who resigned his position on May 6.

 Several lawmakers then encouraged Casada to resign as House Speaker as more information was revealed by the WTVF investigation.
 The other revelations were: